Skip to main content

 And almost all the time, that's exactly what happens.
 But... not always.

 Here are some things we ask you to do so that everyone at FallSong has a good time.
-Please read this, and take it to heart.
+Please read the text below, or watch the video, and take it to heart.

 If you have questions or problems with any of this, please write to FallSong@PortlandFolkMusic.org.
 Thanks!